jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And that's the best part, because my small little app, for the first time, we'd have a database of the exact time, location, and causes of car crashes.
 After that, we could collaborate with weather, traffic, demographics, and many other databases.

 We'd finally learn why car crashes happen and start to fight back.
+How many lives could be saved?
+We won't know until we try, but it's definitely more than zero.

 A database of crash locations and causes doesn't exist today.
-Big Government regulators don't care about it, any more than Big Business insurance company managers do.
+Big Government regulators don't care about it any more than Big Business insurance company managers do.
 Which is funny, because extras justify not caring because "they" do care.
 So, when tires are faulty, intersections jam up too much, potholes get too big, or anything else repeatedly causes crashes, we don't even know.

-My little app was a happy upgrade in the game of civilization, but not good enough.
+My little app was a happy upgrade in the cyborgology of humanity, but not good enough.
 Or more likely, too good.
 My biggest problem was I messed with a lever of power.
 Now because of open-source and Techvolution, I can depend on player gods to help me fight back.

 ![New Tool Creation](https://techvolution.io/content/images/2020/04/civilization-is-here.jpg)